The Raja Ampat Islands

 - help incorporate marine protected area management into long-term planning and policy; and,

-- establish a network of marine protected areas for Raja Ampat.
+- establish a network of marine protected areas for the islands of Raja Ampat.

-The Conservancy's ultimate goal is to protect Raja Ampat's magnificent reefs while sustaining the livelihoods of local people.
+The Conservancy's ultimate goal is to protect these magnificent reefs while sustaining the livelihoods of local people.

 For further information, please contact: